jvkassi/getDirs/README.md

     //dir: Object.
 Keys are folder names , values are these object
     //dirnames:Array of strings.Names of the immediate child folders
     //filenames:Array of filenames in directory.
+    //filenames ONLY exists if includeFiles==true for the below options
+    //fileStats:Object with stat objects of file with filename as object key
-    //filenames ONLY exists if includeFiles==true for the below options */ }
+    //filenames ONLY exists if includeFiles==true AND includeFileStats==true for the below options }
 ```
 This can be changed by altering the **options** newFile and newFolder argument.